 Things to do in Cork city centre

-- Go shopping at the famous English Market
+- Go shopping at the Marina Market (map)

 2. Victorian Quarter – where to stay in Cork on a budget

-Located across from the River Lee just north of the city centre, this historic and charming area of Cork is famous for its historic Victorian buildings after which the neighborhood was named, and a multitude of stylish independent shops!
+Cork’s Victorian Quarter is located just 1 km (0.6 miles) north of the city centre, nestled along the bank of the River Lee.
+This charming area of Cork is famous for its historic Victorian buildings, after which the neighborhood was named and which give the area its old-timey feel!